 Strong ability to develop and maintain relationships

-Experience with event management a plus
+Experience with event planning

 Strong understanding of social media platforms including LinkedIn and Twitter and knowledge of effective practices